croffler/hugo-test/site/content/xap100/programmers-guide.markdown

 {{%fpanel%}}

 [POJO as space object](./pojo-overview.html){{%wbr%}}
-XAPâ€™s POJO support allows you to use JavaBean classes as space domain classes, and perform space operations using these objects.
+XAP's POJO support allows you to use JavaBean classes as space domain classes, and perform space operations using these objects.
 POJO domain Classes should follow rules similar to the ones defined by JPA, Hibernate and other domain class frameworks.

 [Space Document](./document-overview.html){{%wbr%}}